-Base Breaker: Chihiro, especially after the events of FLAGs189, 267, and 268.
+Base-Breaking Character: Chihiro, especially after the events of FLAGs 189, 267, and 268.
 Some fans argue that, being The Generic Girl, she is just too bland to be even involved in any way to Keima's story.
 Others would retort that such character of hers served as a proper contrast to Keima's Dating Sim-oriented idealism, being the character that rarely pops out in games, and the one person who, in Keima's own words, "can knock me down that far".
-(Just refer to the trope entries in this page where her name pops out.)

 The contents of Keima's last letter to Tenri.
 While FLAG 263 has a major part of the letter revealed to the readers, the last bit was apparently left out, causing a lot of fans to speculate that the said portion of the letter would resolve the Ship-to-Ship Combat of the story by revealing who Keima actually likes.
 Comparisons to Laplace's Box and other similar items are abound.
 The final FLAG reveals what was not disclosed to the audience: a statement written by Keima addressed to Tenri where he reaffirms that he and Tenri will not end up together, thus leaving Tenri saddled with the knowledge that her love will be forever unrequited.